sai4w/DCE-VR/README.md

 # 🌍 Association Platform - Collaborative Environmental Hub

 Welcome to our collaborative platform dedicated to sustainability!
-This website, built for [Association Name], enables users to exchange items, reduce their carbon footprint, play educational VR games, and much more.
+This website, built for DCEVR, enables users to exchange items, reduce their carbon footprint, play educational VR games, and much more.
 Together, let's create a greener, more sustainable future! 🌱

 ## 🌟 Platform Highlights